drewcrawford/wwdc-notes/24/What’s new in SwiftData.md

 }
 ```

+can also build your own modelcontainer instance separately.

 ### Add a model container to the app - 5:13
 ```swift
 // Add a model container to the app